 Sangiovese can be found in both the Chianti and Montalcino regions of Tuscany (it all sounds so romantic, right?) and is known for producing classic medium-bodied wines.
-A rosé wine is actually made from red grapes (like the Sangiovese) that haven’t fully ripened by harvesting time.
-Try as these grapes might, they ended up a little too tart and a little too light in color for a typical red; but that’s where the Rosé of Sangiovese comes to play.
-Crisp, fruit-forward, and easy-to-drink—it's everything you want in your bottle of rosé and more.
+Rosé wine is actually made from red grapes, and this is where the Rosé of Sangiovese comes to play.
+Crisp, fruit-forward, and easy-to-drink, it's everything you want in your bottle of Rosé and more.

 Say “¡Hola!” to Spain’s main grape: Tempranillo.
 This red grape put Rioja wine on the map and is un vino tinto classico.
 It’s best compared to a classic cab, but with a bit more unique magic that’s hard to put your finger on, which is why it’s a part of our Wild Child line.
 This medium- to full-bodied wine with its relatively higher tannins usually offers complex notes of cherry, fig, cedar, tobacco, and dill.
 This is the type of red wine you want to buy and pour for a Latin-infused meal; think carne asada, tacos al carbon, or just perfectly cooked steak fajita meat.

 We couldn't not have a weird white in the mix, right?!
-The Vermentino grape grows exclusively along the coast of Italy on the island of Sardinia (yeah, like the fish).
+The Vermentino grape is native along the coast of Italy on the island of Sardinia (yeah, like the fish).
 Because of its origin, this grape offers a salty, crisp flavor that's incredibly easy to drink and enjoy.
 We say it's "weird" only because it's not widely known by name, but chances are you've probably had it before if you've ever ordered white wine in an Italian restaurant.
 If you love peaches and lemons and get a kick out of anything that reminds you of the sea, our Vermentino is the perfect Italian white to experience on a sunny day outside.